robertofranceschi/Domain-Adaptation-on-PACS-dataset/README.md

 🔗 Details about the experiments: [spreadsheet experiments](https://docs.google.com/spreadsheets/d/1uLhNkXpfvKClKMzDB2up0mOgv7D9yjEpBaQuIOw4xbw).

 ▶ Further details about discussion and results are available in the [project report](./report.pdf).

-## 🗂 Folder organization
-This repo is organized as follows:
-- `/code` contains the different modules used to train and evaluate different models.
-- `/PDFs` contains details about experiments and discuss the results.

----

 ### References